Choosing the Right Type of Web Hosting

 New site owners and small business owners who want to wow visitors with fast load times and handle traffic peaks during sales seasons without a lot of technical work on their part.

-Managed WordPress is like having your own personal trainer at the neighborhood pool.
+Managed WordPress hosting is like having your own personal trainer at the neighborhood pool.
+They set up the workouts and track your progress, as long as you show up and do the work.

 Pros of Managed WordPress Hosting

-Managed WordPress hosting makes your WordPress site load faster, look better, and easily handle big jumps in site traffic.
-It’s like having an expert trainer guide you through improving your swimming form, lap times, and endurance in the pool.
+Managed WordPress hosting makes your WordPress site load faster, look better, and easily handle big jumps in site traffic, all while keeping a trained lifeguard on hand to keep you safe.
+It’s like having an expert trainer guide you through improving your swimming form, lap times and endurance in the pool.
 If you run into trouble, you’ve got support right there ready to help.

 Cons of Managed WordPress Hosting

-Your site must use WordPress as its content management system to use managed WordPress hosting.
-Some WordPress plugins are disallowed if they create security issues, hamper site performance, or are redundant, so you’ll have to stick with the (many) allowed WordPress plugins.
+This option is only available if your website is built on WordPress.
+And some WordPress plugins are disallowed if they create security issues, hamper site performance or are redundant, so you’ll have to stick with the allowed WordPress plugins (of which there are many).

 New site owners and small business owners who want the choice and flexibility of WordPress templates, themes, and plugins for their site plus extra site security and expert technical support from their web host.